 2. Click "Use Template"

-3. Use the blue "copy" button to grab the URL, then share that link to allow access to the process.
+3. Use the blue-grey "copy" button to grab the URL, then share that link to allow access to the process.

 (If you don't see this link, make sure the Publicly launchable toggle is switched on under Settings).